-- Compilation of numerical data and related information for neutron and charged-particle reaction data measurements (EXFOR) in Ukraine. - Compilation of bibliographic references to measurements, calculations, reviews and evaluations of microscopic neutron and charged-particle reaction data (CINDA) published in Ukrainian scientific journals and reports.
+- Compilation of numerical data and related information for neutron, charged-particle reaction and photonuclear data measurements (EXFOR) in Ukraine. - Compilation of bibliographic references to measurements, calculations, reviews and evaluations of microscopic neutron, charged-particle and photonuclear reaction data (CINDA) published by Ukrainian scientists.
+3. Web-site - Development of Web-site with various nuclear reaction data and computer codes to facilitate customer work with nuclear data in Ukraine.
+B. Unique responsibilities within the Network Responsibilities mentioned above.

-3. Web-site

-- Development of Web-site with various nuclear reaction data and computer codes to facilitate customer work with nuclear data in the Ukraine.

-Responsibilities mentioned above.
+C. Outside the scope of the Network

 Experimental measurements of neutron data using the neutron filter beam technique.

-Creation of task-oriented databases and preparation of multigroup cross-section libraries for nuclear technology needs in the Ukraine.
+Creation of task-oriented databases and preparation of multigroup cross-section libraries for nuclear technology needs in Ukraine.

 Dissemination of free world-wide computer codes for basic and applied calculations.

 Development of computer codes for specific applications.

 Nuclear data support to meet requirements connected with Chernobyl (decommissioning of RBMK units, 4th block nuclear safety, etc.).

-Educational support of senior course students at Kyiv University and Slavutych Nuclear Data Bank staff (provision of lecturers for teaching course on "Nuclear Data for Science and Technology").
+Educational support of senior course students at the Kyiv State University and Slavutych Nuclear Data Bank staff (provision of lecturers for teaching course on "Nuclear Data for Science and Technology").

 • Signature Olena O. Gritzay

 Centre of NuclearPhysics Data (CNPD)

-(RFNC-VNHEF, Sarov, Russian Federation)
+Background

 CNPD evolved from compilation activities dedicated to charged-particle reaction data, which started at RFNC-VNIIEF in 1977.
 Officially, the data centre was formed in 1997 to provide nuclear services to users.

+• Status

 - Type of institute: Research Group within the Institute of Nuclear and Radiative

 Physics, Russian Federal Nuclear Centre.

 - Member countries: Russian Federation

+• Staff and Programmes

 - Total staff: 5 professional, 2 support staff

+- Allocated to nuclear

-nuclear data activities: 5 professional, 1 support staff, of which 1 equivalent man year is dedicated to NRDC Network activities.
+nuclear data activities: 5 professional, 1 support staff, of which 1 equivalent man year

+is dedicated to NRDC Network activities.

+- Fiscal year: Calendar year

+- Budget cycle: One year

+• Activities

+A. Within the Network:
-- Provide nuclear data services to users in Russia and the republics of the former USSR.

-- Compilation of numerical data and related information for charged-particle reaction data on light nuclei.
-International exchange of data as EXFOR entries. - Compilation of numerical data and related information for various nuclear reaction data measurements performed in RFNC-VNIIEF with the co-operation of CJD, CAJAD and CDFE. - Development of methods for the evaluation of charged-particle reaction data.

-- Production of an evaluated reaction cross-section library.

-Responsibilities mentioned above.
+1. Services - Provide nuclear data services to users in Russia and the republics of the former USSR.
+2. Reaction Data - Compilation of numerical data and related information for charged-particle reaction data on light nuclei.
+International exchange of data as EXFOR entries. - Compilation of numerical data and related information for various nuclear reaction data measurements performed in RFNC-VNIIEF with the co-operation of CJD, CAJAD and CDFE. - Development of methods for the evaluation of charged-particle reaction data. - Production of an evaluated reaction cross-section library. - Development and maintenance of Exfor-Editor software B. Unique responsibilities within the Network Responsibilities mentioned above.

-Research and development of measurements, calculations and compilations of nuclear data.

-Determination of nuclear requirements for applications at RFNC-VNIIEF.

-- Provision of computer codes for specific applications, for example:

-Maxwellian and non-Maxwellian velocity calculations of main thermonuclear reactions;

-cross-section evaluations of charged-particle reactions on light nuclei;

-development of algorithms for extrapolation of nuclear data into the lower energy region (of interest in astrophysics);

-creation of task-oriented databases.
+C. Outside the scope of the Network Research and development of measurements, calculations and compilations of nuclear data.
+Determination of nuclear requirements for applications at RFNC-VNIIEF. - Provision of computer codes for specific applications, for example: Maxwellian and non-Maxwellian reaction rate calculations of main thermonuclear reactions; cross-section evaluations of charged-particle reactions on light nuclei; development of algorithms for extrapolation of nuclear data into the lower energy region (of interest in astrophysics); creation of task-oriented databases.

 - Experimental measurements of neutrons, charged particles and photonuclear data using various facilities (linear accelerator, tandem Van de Graaf, neutron generator, etc).

-• Signature Sophya Taova
+• Signature Sophiya Taova

 KAERI Nuclear Data Evaluation Laboratory (KAERI-NDEL)

-(KAERI, Yusong, Republic of Korea)
+• Background

 The Nuclear Data Evaluation Laboratory (KAERI-NDEL) of the Korea Atomic Energy Research Institute was established in 1996.
 KAERI-NDEL has devoted considerable effort to ensure the supply of processed and evaluated nuclear data for national nuclear research and development projects.

-Status
+• Status

 - Type of institute: Laboratory within Department of Advanced Reactor Technology,

 Korea Atomic Energy Research Institute

 - Member country: Republic of Korea

 • Staff

-- Total Staff: 8 scientists, 1 technician, of which ? equivalent man year are dedicated to NRDC network activities
+- Total Staff: 11 scientists, 1 technician, of which 2 equivalent man year are

+dedicated to NRDC network activities

 - Fiscal year: Calendar year

 - Budget cycle: One year

+Activities

+A. Within the Network: